Rain's Effect on Uber Ridership

 So what have we learned?

-My guess is that the last 18% is explained by other black swan events such as holidays.
-Or by our drunk friends who are fed up with trying to fight 700 other drunkards for a cab in the Mission at 2:10am.
-All we need to add to our models are data about the sobriety levels of our riders.
-Start leaving more informative tweets, people!
-There’s science to do!
+It would seem that business growth, weather, and day of the week all contribute to how many rides we give.
+When we include all of these factors into a single model, we are able to explain 82% of the day-to-day variance in the number of riders we see.
+My guess is that the last 18% is explained by other Black Swan events such as holidays.
+Or by our friends who are fed up with trying to fight 700 other bar-goers for a cab in the Mission at 2:10am.
+All we need to add to our models are data about rider sobriety levels.
+Start leaving more informative tweets, people… there’s science to do!